marti-gutierrez/marti-gutierrez/README.md

 ### Microcontrollers

-- **Library** I usually view and analyze the libraries that [@Carlos QL](https://www.youtube.com/@CarlosQL) creates and I like to document throug _READMEs_ in github and use the platformIO site to upload them on the internet and use them in future projects:
+- **Library** I usually view and analyze the libraries that [@Carlos QL](https://www.youtube.com/@CarlosQL) creates and I like to document throug *READMEs* in github and use the platformIO site to upload them on the internet and use them in future projects:
   - [LCD HD44780](https://github.com/marti-gutierrez/LCD-avrgcc)
   - [UART m328p](https://github.com/marti-gutierrez/lib_uart-avr)
   - [Bits-field](https://github.com/marti-gutierrez/Bits-Field-para-Atmega358p-avrgcc)

-## Some technologies I use:
+## Some technologies I use

 <ul>
   <li><em>Microcontrollers</em>